-But the great news is, WordPress features a pre-installed plugin called Akismet that helps you to urge obviate these spams.
+But the great news is, that WordPress features a pre-installed plugin called Akismet that helps you to urge obviate these spams.

 All you’ve got to try is to activate the plugin and enter the API key.
-Now attend your WordPress Dashboard > Plugins > Installed Plugins and activate Akismet plugin.
+Now attend your WordPress Dashboard > Plugins > Installed Plugins and activate the Akismet plugin.

 4. Delete the Sample Contents

-1. “Hello world” Post: to get rid of this sample post, attend WordPress Dashboard > Posts > All Posts and click on on “Trash” under Hello world post.
+1. “Hello world” Post: to get rid of this sample post, attend WordPress Dashboard > Posts > All Posts and click on “Trash” under Hello world post.

-2. “Sample Page” Page to get rid of the sample page, attend Pages > All Pages and click on on “Trash”.
+2. “Sample Page” Page to get rid of the sample page, attend Pages > All Pages and click on “Trash”.
 And it’ll be deleted.

-4. “Hello Dolly” Plugin WordPress also comes with default plugin named “Hello Dolly”.
+4. “Hello Dolly” Plugin WordPress also comes with a default plugin named “Hello Dolly”.
 This plugin isn’t necessary.

 This will delete the plugin.